artainmo/DevOps/cloud/README.md

 Amazon Managed Blockchain is a managed service to join public blockchain networks or create your own private network.
 It is compatible with two blockchain frameworks, Hyperledger fabric and Ethereum.

 AWS Glue is a extract, transform and load (ETL) service.
 ETL is used to prepare and transform datasets.
 It is managed and serverless.<br>
-It is able to extract data from S3 buckets or databases to transform them and load them in another database to perform analytics.
+It is able to extract data from S3 buckets or databases to transform them and load them in another database to perform analytics.<br>
+AWS Glue Data Catalog is a central repository to store structural and operational metadata for all your data assets.

 Database migration service (DMS) is a service that migrates data from one database (DB) to another.
 DMS runs in an EC2 instance, extracts datas from the source DB and inserts it in the target database.